 Today’s job seekers make a mistake that was already made by George Bailey.
 Don’t underestimate yourself, always remember about your value.
 You can even make cover letter mistakes and make another try to succeed.
 If there come moments, when you think you are useless, recall everything you have done and achieved.
 You have definitely done more, than you can imagine now, in a bad mood.
 You are worthy, you are really professional.

 This fantasy Xmas family holiday comedy tells a ridiculous situation when Scott Calvin finds a business card that belonged to Santa Clause.
 It tells that someone, who finds this card, to put it on the suit.
 However, he doesn’t read another side, which tells that someone, who takes a card, becomes a new Santa.

 The moral of the story is simple – read your contracts and documents thoroughly to avoid tricky pitfalls and pay attention to details.

 Christmas story tells every employee to follow Ralphie’s sample and stand up for yourself during your career.
 You may face a bully like Ralph or with different difficulties.
 Still, the most important thing is to fight for your idea and place it in the sun.

 Don’t act like Luther Krank and his wife, who ignore Xmas after their daughter moves away and force employees not to celebrate it too.

-If you don’t want celebrate particular holiday or don’t like something else, it doesn’t mean that everyone will follow your sample.
+If you don’t want to celebrate a particular holiday or don’t like something else, it doesn’t mean that everyone will follow your sample.
 Listen to your colleagues and their opinions and respect them.

-Buddy the Elf is positive symbol of Xmas, who spreads joy and happiness complementing everyone he meets.
-Add complements to your career and build friendly relationships with your colleagues to maintain positive atmosphere.
-Especially in the run up to this great holiday!
+Buddy the Elf is a positive symbol of Xmas, who spreads joy and happiness complementing everyone he meets.
+Add complements to your career and build friendly relationships with your colleagues to maintain a positive atmosphere.
+Especially in the run-up to this great holiday!

 Christmas movies have a lot to teach us.
 The most important thing is to learn these lessons and use them in our lives!